Good Grief Cook

 My student at the stove.

-Probably one of the more wonderful things that have been on my plate lately is teaching two really smart and joyful young ladies, ages 11 & 9 how to cook.
-Half about perfect pairings.
-Sharing what I know about cooking and baking with the younger generation is quite fun and exciting.
+Probably one of the more wonderful things that have been on my plate lately is teaching two really smart and joyful young ladies how to cook.
+Sharing what I know about cooking and baking with the younger generation is quite fun.
 We are cooking our way around the globe and just finishing up Mexico with a Mango Tres Leches Cake.
 I think I was channeling my favorite teachers of Mexican cuisine Susan Feniger and Mary Sue Milliken of Too Hot Tamales.
 I miss those cooking shows that really taught me and helped build my knowledge in the kitchen.

 Mango tres leches cake with a birthday candle.
 Perfect pairings.